-Writing poetry is an alternative form of self-expression for Audrey. " It's way to give meaning to my deepest thoughts and emotions."
+Writing poetry is an alternative form of self-expression for Audrey. " It's how I release my deepest thoughts and emotions."

 Breathing the Universe In and Out Again